Youth Councils - Local Government

 On this page:

-There are groups of young people getting together all over the country as part of independent and local council based youth councils.
-If you are keen to get involved in making your city, town or area better for young people, then get in touch with your local youth council.
+Communities are realising that young people are one of their most valuable assets.
+There are groups of young people getting together all over the country as part of independent and local youth councils.
+If you are keen to get involved in making your city, town or area better for young people, then get in touch with your local council.

 If you have a youth council in your community, you could find out: